I prefer spending Marriott reward points in one of two ways:

 - But transferring 270,000 Marriott reward points will get you 7 nights at any category 1-5 Marriott + 120,000 Southwest miles.

-So you can see that transferring the additional 70,000 Marriott points get you 70,000 more Southwest miles.
+So you can see that transferring the additional 70,000 Marriott points will get you 70,000 additional Southwest miles.
 The travel package is offering airline miles at a 1:1 ratio, which is attractive since most people value Marriott Reward points much less than these airline miles.

 Moving down the chart above, you can see that higher category Marriott hotels require more points.
 It’s 30,000 points more for each category, or roughly 5,000 points per night (Equivalent of 6 nights since Marriott always offers stay 4, get 1 night free).
 And guess what, that’s the normal increase for each category when you book a Marriott room.
 There are no discounts or extra charges here, that’s just the normal award rate.

 You’ll have to research hotels to find something that interests you.
-There aren’t many great category 5 hotels left in America, but it’s doable internationally.
-If you can gather a few more points, an upgrade to the higher categories might be in order.
+There aren’t a ton of category 5 hotels in America, but there are more available internationally.

 It’s also worth nothing that you can book a travel package, then later upgrade the hotel portion at no extra charge.
-So if you gather more Marriott rewards after redeeming the 270,000 travel package, you can call and upgrade.
+So if you gather more Marriott rewards after redeeming the 270,000 travel package, you can call and upgrade to a higher category hotel.

-Chase frequently offers the Marriott Rewards Premier credit card with a signup bonus of 70,000 or more Marriott points.
-Sometimes they offer that many points on the business version as well.
-If you and a spouse both got the personal and business at the peak offers, you’d have 280,000.
+Chase frequently offers the Marriott Rewards Premier credit card with a signup bonus of 80,000 or more Marriott points.
+Sometimes, they offer that many points on the business version as well.
+If you and a spouse obtain both the personal and business cards, you’d have more than enough points for a travel package.
 (You can compare the offers here)